casey/just/README.md

 In `[env(variable, value)]` if `value` is `[]`, `variable` is not set.
 Otherwise it is set to `value` joined with spaces.

-The `script-interpreter`, `shell`, and `windows-shell` setting values flatten their elements like list literals, so a list within one is spread into the interpreter's command and arguments.
-The first element is the command and the rest are arguments, so flattening to an empty list is an error.
+The `script-interpreter`, `shell`, and `windows-shell` settings flatten their elements like list literals.

 The following functions apply to each list element individually: